 The next thing you want to do is create a keyword-rich description for your pin.
 This type of description allows your pin to show up in Pinterest searches and provides an opportunity to draw in new users.
 A good Pinterest description will not only inform the user what the pin is about, but also entice the user to click on the image.

 Tip: Canva, the free graphic design software, can work wonders to build your Pinterest presence.
-Learn how to build a high-quality pin with Canva’s templates.

 Now that you’ve gone through all of the steps to get your Pinterest account humming, it’s time to start thinking about increasing your followers.
 The more eyeballs on your content, the greater the likelihood that your content gets pinned and re-pinned.
 Check out the following methods to increase your followers: